Introduction

 5.6 Communications

 We will liaise with the landlord about our decision and then update the landlord’s Engagement Plan on our website setting out the risks and concerns which led to the intervention, what we require from the landlord and our planned engagement.
-If the landlord is an RSL we will update its regulatory status to ‘Statutory action’.
-We will also publish this with a news release to highlight our action.
+If the landlord is an RSL we will update its regulatory status to ‘Non-compliant - statutory action’.
+We will also publish the updated engagement plan with a news release to highlight our action.

 We will require the landlord to communicate the position to its staff, tenants and stakeholders and in the case of an RSL to notify its lenders of any change to its regulatory engagement level and the reason for this.